RCdeWit/infra/README.md

 ## How to deploy manually

 If required, you can also follow the deployment steps manually.
-The instructions below mirror the steps in the GitHub Actions workflow and should work if you set the same environment variables.
+The instructions below mirror the steps in the GitHub Actions workflow and should work if you set the environment variables as specified in `configs/.env.example`.

 > [!NOTE]
 > The pipeline configures the VPS to only accept one SSH key.
 If you've previously deployed from another machine or GitHub Actions, it's probably easiest to `terraform destroy` and do a fresh deployment.